Henry Haslett (United Irishmen)

 Henry Haslett (1758 – 1806) was in 1791 a founding member in Belfast of the democratic-revolutionary Society of the United Irishmen, and one of the twelve original proprietors of its Painite newspaper, the Northern Star.
 He had been representative of a group of merchants in the city who had chafed at the Navigation Acts and other measures enacted under the British Crown that restricted Irish trade and industry.
-He was released from fourteen-months detention just before the Irish Rebellion of 1798 in which he played no role.
+He was released from fourteen months detention just before the Irish Rebellion of 1798 in which he played no role.
 After the 1800 Acts of Union incorporating Ireland in a United Kingdom with Great Britain, he was again active in the commercial life of Belfast promoting its growth as a port.

 Free trader and Volunteer

 Born in Limavady, in Belfast Haslett initially set up business as a woollen draper but soon diversified with investments in Whitbread Porter, shipping and insurance.
-In the 1790s he was leading member of shipping syndicate known as the "New Traders".
+In the 1790s he was a leading member of a shipping syndicate known as the "New Traders".
 The New Traders (who commissioned several ships from William Ritchie's yard in Belfast) protested English restrictions on Irish trade and industry and called for "free trade".
 Together with parliamentary reform.
 This was a demand taken up by the Volunteer movement.

 The Volunteers formed in the American War as a reserve militia in the event of a French invasion, mobilised Protestants but, more especially in the north of Ireland, Presbyterians in opposition to the landed Ascendancy and its deference to English interests represented by the government of the London-appointed Lord Lieutenant.

-With many other men of his class, Haslett joined the Volunteers becoming in a captain in a Belfast corps.
+With many other men of his class, Haslett joined the Volunteers becoming a captain in a Belfast corps.
 He shared in the general patriotic enthusiasm for liberties seen as secured in America through independence, in France by the Revolution, and vindicated in Thomas Paine's Rights of Man.
 When, nationally, the Volunteer movement split over the question of whether to broaden its membership and appeal to the Kingdom's disenfranchised Catholic majority, Haslett took a more radical course.